malvag/Jclouds-H3/README.md

 ## The jclouds API for accessing H3 as a blobstore.

-* Waiting to get Etags and partEtags from H3 team

 * Have to check on list - filter when deleting a directory of incomplete uploads